Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Methodology

 {\textbf{Input:}} {\textbf{Output:}}

 Based on the results obtained in previous sections, the algorithm for correcting the scaling factors was developed.
-This section discusses the implementation of the algorithm and specifically addresses the optimization strategies for optimizing the objective function.
+This section discusses the implementation of the algorithm and specifically addresses the optimization strategies for minimizing the objective function.

-As discussed previously, the proposed algorithm aims to correct for the variations of scale due to illumination and other effects so as to enhance the performance of other HSU Algorithms.
+As discussed previously, the proposed algorithm aims to correct for the variations of scale due to illumination and other effects so as to enhance the performance of other HU Algorithms.

 It does this by estimating the scaling factors, which are then used to correct the pixels as per \eqref{eq-Correction-Equation}.
 The algorithm estimates these scaling factors using \eqref{eq:muhat}.
-This equation has two parameters $\ccstar$ and $\nhat$. $\ccstar$ is obtained using \eqref{eq:cstar}. $\nhat$ is obtained as the minimizer of $\Psi(\nn)$ (see \eqref{eq:nhat-Psi}) where $\Psi(\nn)$ is given by \eqref{eq:Psi}.
+This equation has two parameters \(\ccstar\) and \(\nhat\). \(\ccstar\) is obtained using \eqref{eq:cstar}. \(\nhat\) is obtained as the minimizer of \(\Psi(\nn)\) (see \eqref{eq:nhat-Psi}) where \(\Psi(\nn)\) is given by \eqref{eq:Psi}.

 A summary of the algorithm is given in Algorithm \ref{alg:Algorithm}.
-First the pixels are dimensionally reduced from $\nband$ to $\KK$ dimensions using SVD as described in Section \ref{sec:dimred}.
+First the pixels are dimensionally reduced from \(\nband\) to \(\KK\) dimensions using SVD as described in Section \ref{sec:dimred}.
 This is crucial for the subsequent steps.
-These $\yy{i}$ are then used to calculate $\ccstar$.
+These \(\yy{i}\) are then used to calculate \(\ccstar\).

-Now, it is necessary to find $\nhat$ by finding the minima of $\Psi(\nn)$.
-However, it was discovered that due to the complexity of the loss landscape with many local minima, Gradient Descent alone was not reliable for finding the true minima and making a good estimate for $\nhat$.
+Now, it is necessary to find \(\nhat\) by finding the minima of \(\Psi(\nn)\).
+However, it was discovered that due to the complexity of the loss landscape with many local minima, Gradient Descent alone was not reliable for finding the true minima and making a good estimate for \(\nhat\).
 This can be visualized in Figure \ref{fig:loss-landscape}.
 It can be seen that there are many local minima that gradient descent tends to get stuck at.